incoming-inc/ios-template-app/faq.md

 	Yes.
 The SDK reverts to periodic polling in the absence of Apple Push Notifications provisioning.

+* **I would prefer to handle the presentation of the ISDK video player myself, is that possible?**

+	Yes, from version 1.4, implement the ISDKDelegate protocol to achieve this.

 * **Which version of Apple XCode is supported by the template apps?**